 Florence La Badie in "The Woman in White" (1917)

 PLEASE SIGN THE PETITION TO THE GEORGE EASTMAN HOUSE TO RELEASE COPIES OF RARE FILMS TO SILENT HALL OF FAME OR MAKE THESE FILMS AVAILABLE TO THE PUBLIC ANY OTHER WAY THEY DEEM APPROPRIATE.

 George Eastman House keeps locked in their archives many quality silent films featuring our stars Alice Day, Helen Gibson, Robert Harron, Helen Holmes, Arthur V. Johnson, Florence La Badie, Florence Lawrence, Martha Mansfield, Shirley Mason, Patsy Ruth Miller and Florence Turner.

 These films have not been seen by the classic movie lovers in almost a century.
-Silent Hall of Fame has asked the George Eastman House either to make these films available to the public or to lend us copies of the films, so that we can show them for free to you, our viewers, but we need your help, the help of the public.
+Silent Hall of Fame has asked the George Eastman House either to make these films available to the public or to lend us copies of the films, so that we can show them for free to you, our viewers.
+We need your help, the help of the public, to make this happen.

 Our registered users will have the privilege to see a wonderful film from 1926.
 It is a critically acclaimed comedy-drama that has not been seen in three generations.
 The film is not available anywhere: neither on DVD, nor on the internet.
 We retrieved the film from an archive in a foreign country to bring it back where it belongs: in front of the eyes of the admiring audiences.
 We are proud to bring this film back from oblivion.